lwindolf/lzone-cheat-sheets/Cheat Sheets/Scripting/Bash Regex.md

 ### Regex Matching

-Use conditions with doubled [] and the =\~ operator.
+Use conditions with doubled `[]` and the `=~` operator.
 Ensure not to quote the regular expression.
-Only BRE are allowed.
-If the regex has whitespaces put it in a variable first.
+Only BRE (basic regular expressions) are allowed.
+If the expression has whitespaces put it in a variable first.

     if [[ $string =~ ^[0-9]+$ ]]; then
         echo "Is a number"